The Mazda2 supermini range aims to offer all the electrification options a supermini customer might need. Jonathan

 Good things often come in little packages.
 Here's one of them.
 It's a small car that's been developed with an extraordinarily large amount of care and as a result, remains a class act.
-Arguably, no other rival offers a better all-round blend of performance and efficiency, plus this improved third generation Mazda2 delivers extra efficiency, smart looks, reasonable pricing and an interestingly-styled cabin offering premium segment features and some lovely quality touches.
+Arguably, few other rivals offer a better all-round blend of performance and efficiency, plus this improved third generation Mazda2 in mild hybrid form delivers extra efficiency, smart looks, reasonable pricing and an interestingly-styled cabin offering premium segment features and some lovely quality touches.
 The bottom line is that if you thought all superminis were the same, it's well worth trying one of these.
 Life, you might find, is full of surprises.

 |Bolton Motor Park Abarth, Fiat and Mazda|

 |01622 914 995||Directions|